 The Colourful Discovery

-Discover the preparation of inks, made thanks to pigments diluted in water, which gives most of the shades on paper.
-They appear more or less visible depending on the shades applied with large brushes called Pochon.
+Discover the preparation of inks, made thanks to pigments diluted in water, which create most of the shades on paper.
+These appear more or less visible depending on the shades applied with large brushes called Pochon.
 This is how they apply a maximum of 9 colours on the aqua- type, ranging from pale yellow to royal blue and red.
 Here, everything is done by hand.
 It is difficult to imagine all the necessary steps and even more so today in the digital era...